ncdevschool2018-2/SD-3_AndreevIvan/README.md

 Also please read Java Package Naming: http://www.oracle.com/technetwork/java/codeconventions-135099.html

-To avoid name collision use your initial prefix for instance the prefix for Ivan Petrov is IP
+To avoid login collision use your initial prefix for instance the prefix for Ivan Petrov is IP

 4. To add you module for version tracking use the command:
   >git add YourPrefix-Module-Name